brave/go-translate/README.md

 `go-translate` implements a translation server for use in brave-core written in Go.
 It works on top of brave-hosted [Lingvanex On-premise Translation Server](https://lingvanex.com/translationserver/).
-It gets the requests from browsers in Chromium format, rewrite them to Lingvanex format, process requests and returns the result back to Chromium format.
+It gets the requests from browsers in Chromium format, rewrites them to Lingvanex format, processes the requests and returns the result back in Chromium format.

 The audience for this server is all desktop/android brave users.